 (a) the school’s governing body; or

-(b) a staff member of the school given written authorisation by the governing body for this section. provider, in relation to arrangements for a student, means an entity directly involved in providing a program to the student under the arrangements. student means a student who is of compulsory school age or in the compulsory participation phase.
+(b) a staff member of the school given written authorisation by the governing body for this section.

+(c) provider, in relation to arrangements for a student, means an entity directly involved in providing a program to the student under the arrangements.

+(d) student means a student who is of compulsory school age or in the compulsory participation phase.

 YOS Independent School